 Figure 1.
-Texas Groundwater Protection Committee home page, June 2022 www.tgpc.texas.gov/
+Texas Groundwater Protection Committee home page

-Recommendations to the 88th Texas Legislature
+Recommendations to the 89th Texas Legislature

 High-quality groundwater resources are of vital importance to the state's economy and the public health and welfare.
-The TGPC submits the following groundwater protection recommendations for legislative consideration.
-Although the TGPC's recommendations represent the majority opinion of the membership, they do not necessarily reflect the views and policies of each participating organization.
-These recommendations are broadly organized into four sections, below.
+TGPC submits the following groundwater protection recommendations for legislative consideration.
+Although TGPC's recommendations represent the majority opinion of the membership, they do not necessarily reflect the views and policies of each participating organization.
+These recommendations are broadly organized into the following four sections.

-I. Review of Statute
+Review of Statute

-In preparation of this report, the TGPC reviewed TWC, Sections 26.401 through 26.408.
-Based on this review of the statute, the TGPC offers the following observations and recommendations.
+In preparing this report, TGPC reviewed TWC, Sections 26.401-26.408.
+Based on this review of the statute, TGPC offers the following observations and recommendations.